Prerequisites for AAC Devices

-What Are the Prerequisites for Using an AAC Device (Augmentative/Alternative Communication)?
+What are the Prerequisites for AAC Devices?

 In short, there are none!
 But let me explain why: